angels montessori front photo

 HEALTH AND MEDICINE

-Sickness and illness is a fact of life for a child.
-In a preschool this can get even worse.
+Illness and sickness are a fact of life for children, and this can be even more common in a preschool setting.
 This is normal.
-However if you take some sensible precautions you can avoid needless illnesses.
-Fall and and spring is when children fall sick the most.
-This is because of the changing weather conditions.
-So make sure your child is always well dressed and properly cared for.
-It will be avoid aggravation for you.
+However, by taking some sensible precautions, you can avoid needless illnesses.
+Fall and spring are the seasons when children tend to get sick the most due to changing weather conditions.
+Therefore, ensure that your child is always well-dressed and properly cared for.
+This will help prevent unnecessary aggravation for you

 SIGNS OF ILLNESS

-Signs of illness may be non specific.
-The child may look and act differently.
-There may be unusual paleness, irritability, unusual tiredness or lack of interest.
-Do not send your child to school on days when any of the following symptoms are present: fever, rash, cough, diarrhea, vomiting, discharge of mucous from nose or eyes.
+Signs of illness may be nonspecific.
+The child may appear and act differently, showing unusual paleness, irritability, unusual tiredness, or lack of interest.
+Please do not send your child to school on days when any of the following symptoms are present: fever, rash, cough, diarrhea, vomiting, or discharge of mucus from the nose or eyes

 SICKNESS GUIDELINES